How To Get Your First Gig As A Band Or Musician

-So you have got the idea that you want to perform live in front of an audience?
+So you want to perform live in front of an audience?
 Great!

-Most people who have picked up and learned an instrument eventually end up wanting to showcase their skills – sometimes it’s just to their friends and some prefer if it is in front of an audience.
+Most people who have picked up an instrument eventually end up wanting to showcase their skills – sometimes it’s just to their friends and some it’s an audience full of random people.

 If you’re in the position where you want to perform and play your first gig, you’ve come to the right place.
-But wait – there’s more to it than meets the eye!
+But there’s more to it than meets the eye!

 WHAT TO CONSIDER FIRST

 - Can you actually play?
 Have you listened to yourself back?
 It’s like singing – everyone thinks they might be alright, but it’s usually only a few who can actually sing.
 Gather your extended family and friends – those you can trust – to give you honest feedback.